 Greyhuahuas are a mix between an Italian Greyhound and a Chihuahua.
 They have a lot of energy, are incredibly nosey and want to be involved in everything.

 Greyhuahuas are generally quite vocal if you leave them out of the loop.

-They grow to around 14 inches tall at the shoulder and weigh up to 15 lbs, the smallest breed when it comes to Italian Greyhound mixes.
+They grow to around 14 inches tall at the shoulder and weigh up to 15 lbs.
+This is among the smallest breed when it comes to Italian Greyhound mixes.

 They aren’t overly friendly with other dogs though, tending to rely mainly on their owners to satisfy them socially.

 Because their windpipe and lungs are so small, they can sometimes be prone to tracheal collapse – which is the closing of the airway.

 This is usually due to eating too quickly or swallowing something they shouldn’t have.
 You’ll need to keep a close eye on them.